 - Includes drag-and-drop builder, SSL certificates, and A/B testing.

-- Also has amazing tools like Instablocks, Thor Render Machine, Postclick Score, and AdMap.
+- It also has amazing tools like Instablocks, Thor Render Machine, Postclick Score, and AdMap.

-- Pricing a bit steep for some people.
+- Pricing is a bit steep for some people.

 - A bit excessive for a user who only needs basic landing pages.

-The Converting plan has all the features under Optimizing plus a few more.
-You get Converting SSO (Okta and OneLogin), 1 to 1 Ad-to-Page Personalization, real-time visual collaboration, direct lead-bypass, audit logs, and ad spend conversion attribution.
+The Instapage Converting plan has all the features under Building plus a few more.
+You get Converting SSO (Okta and OneLogin), 1 to 1 Ad-to-Page Personalization, real-time visual collaboration, direct lead bypass, audit logs, and ad spend conversion attribution.

 You’ll also get your own customer success manager and custom feature implementation.